HIPAA Gap Analysis

 Medical Practices

-Multi-role workflows, referral integrations, and broad front-to-back operational dependencies.
+Multi-role workflows, referral integrations, and wide front-to-back operational ties.

 Behavioral Health

-Documentation sensitivity and communication controls across high-trust clinical interactions.
+Sensitive documentation and communication controls across high-trust clinical settings.

 Dental Practices